Formaldehyde in Your NYC Apartment: What You Need to Know

 Formaldehyde irritates mucous membranes, so the most common symptoms are:

-The key indicator is whether symptoms improve when you leave the apartment and return when you come home.
+The key indicator is whether symptoms improve when you leave the apartment and come back when you get home.
 If you feel fine at work or outside and start feeling worse after being home for a few hours, your indoor air is a likely contributor.

 How Formaldehyde Testing Works

 There are two ways to test for formaldehyde.
-Real-time instruments give you an immediate on-site reading of current levels, which is useful for identifying whether there is an issue and pinpointing which room or area has the highest concentrations.
-Laboratory sampling involves collecting an air sample over a set period and sending it to an accredited lab for precise analysis — this produces results that carry more weight for insurance claims, legal proceedings, or landlord disputes.
+Real-time instruments give you an immediate on-site reading of current levels, which is useful for identifying whether there's an issue and pinpointing which room or area has the highest concentrations.
+Laboratory sampling involves collecting an air sample over a set period and sending it to an accredited lab for precise analysis.
+Lab results carry more weight for insurance claims, legal proceedings, or landlord disputes.

 Important: Consumer-grade air quality monitors marketed for home use are not reliable for formaldehyde detection.
 Most lack the sensor precision to measure formaldehyde at the low concentrations that matter for residential health.
-If you suspect a problem, professional testing with calibrated instruments is the only way to know for sure.
+If you suspect a problem, professional testing with calibrated instruments can help determine whether formaldehyde levels are elevated.

 What You Can Do About It